BruceWen120/neurips-reproducibility-challenge-2019/README.md

 # Ablation study for Neurips 2019 reproducibility challenge

-Paper we studied: `Controllable Unsupervised Text Attribute Transfer via Editing Entangled Latent Representation`[(Arxiv:1905.12926)](https://arxiv.org/abs/1905.12926)
+Paper we studied: `Controllable Unsupervised Text Attribute Transfer via Editing Entangled Latent Representation`[(Arxiv:1905.12926)](https://arxiv.org/abs/1905.12926).
+Our report can be found [here](https://openreview.net/forum?id=XibbOqrT4q).

 ## About the paper
 In this work, we present a controllable unsupervised text attribute transfer framework, which can edit the entangled latent representation instead of modeling attribute and content separately.
 Specifically, we first propose a Transformer-based autoencoder to learn an entangled latent representation for a discrete text, then we transform the attribute transfer task to an optimization problem and propose the Fast-Gradient-Iterative-Modification algorithm to edit the latent representation until conforming to the target attribute.
 To the best of our knowledge, this is the first one that can not only control the degree of transfer freely but also perform sentiment transfer over multiple aspects at the same time.